 4.2.2.7.1 Methods of observation

 Pressure can be measured either by a precision aneroid, a dial aneroid or an electronic digital barometer.
 The barometer reading shall be taken as close to the observation time as possible.
 In a manual observation, the barometer will be read last and entered into the observation just prior to completion of the report.
 Automatic systems should have an averaging period of 1 min (Part I, Chapter 1, Annex 1.E).
-Most ships should report pressure to one decimal place.
-However, on VOS Auxiliary ships using coarse scale, uncalibrated ship’s barometers where the pressure cannot be read to tenths of a hectopascal (hPa), the pressure should be recorded in whole hPa, ideally with an associated indicator or other coding mechanism to clearly document the reduced precision (for example, in the old FM 13 SHIP code (WMO, 2011b) the tenths position was replaced by a solidus to indicate the lower precision of the observation).
+Most ships should report pressure to one decimal place. solidusto

-With manned observation, the characteristic and amount of the pressure tendency in the past 3 h are usually obtained from a marine barograph, preferably an open-scale instrument graduated in divisions of 1 hPa.
+With visual observation, the characteristic and amount of the pressure tendency in the past 3 h is usually obtained from a marine barograph, preferably an open-scale instrument graduated in divisions of 1 hPa.
 However, digital barometers that include an LCD display of the pressure tendency are increasingly being used.

-With AWS, the characteristic and amount of the pressure tendency in the past 3 h are calculated from the four last hourly pressure values.
+With AWS, the characteristic and amount of the pressure tendency in the past 3 h are calculated automatically.

 4.2.2.7.2 Instruments

 All barometers should conform to the general requirements given in Part I, Chapter 3, and should be supplied with a certificate giving the corrections (if any) that must be applied to the readings of each individual instrument.
 Barometers should be capable of being read to 0.1 hPa.
 The operational measurement uncertainty requirements and instrument performance are stated in Part I, Chapter 1, Annex 1.E.
 The required measurement uncertainty is better than 0.1 hPa (after reduction to sea level: < 0.2 hPa).
 The achievable measurement uncertainty should never be worse than 0.3 hPa.
 Marine barographs should have a built-in damping device, for example, an oil bath containing the aneroid box or a dash pot connected to the lever mechanism, to prevent the wide trace produced by rapid pressure variations caused by gusty winds and movement of the ship.
 Both the barometer and barograph should also be vented to the outside with a static pressure head so that readings can be taken more accurately and are not affected by sealed bridges or conditions inside.
 If this is not possible, instructions should be given to ensure that the bridge wing doors are opened prior to taking an observation.
-This is especially important on newer ships with pressurized accommodation blocks or on vessels that are carrying hazardous cargoes where the wheelhouse may be hermetically sealed.
+This is especially important on ships with pressurized accommodation blocks or on vessels that are carrying hazardous cargoes where the wheelhouse may be hermetically sealed.

-In general, most (but not all) NMHSs set their precision aneroid and electronic barometers to “station level” pressure, and therefore the observations need to be corrected for the height of the barometer to give a sea-level pressure output.
-This height correction is calculated automatically with electronic logbook software.
-Dial aneroid barometers are typically set to indicate sea-level pressure.
+In general, many NMHSs set their barometers to “station level” pressure, and therefore the observations need to be corrected for the height of the barometer to give a sea-level pressure output.
+This height correction can be calculated automatically with electronic logbook software or by an AWS.

 4.2.2.7.3 Exposure and management

-Digital and aneroid barometersbarometers and barographs